wumirose/wumirose.github.io/teaching.md

   - Monitored the Zoom chat and responded to participant questions in real time.
   - Recorded daily attendance and participation throughout the week-long course.

+- **Program Assistant**, Data Science Nigeria (2019–2020)
+  - Developed the **Python programming** and **Introduction to Machine Learning** syllabi for the AI-everyday training program.
+  - Taught Python and machine learning sessions, evaluated student performance, and assisted with bootcamp planning and organization.
+  - Supported mentoring activities for beginner participants transitioning into applied data science.

-- **Substitute Lecturer**, Ladoke Akintola University of Technology (2020–2021)
+- **Substitute Lecturer**, Ladoke Akintola University of Technology, 2018, (2020–2021)
   - Courses: *Discrete Mathematics, Linear Algebra, Programming Fundamentals*.
   - Co-supervised 5 undergraduate research projects in Data Mining and Machine Learning.

-- **Program Assistant**, Data Science Nigeria (2020–2021)
-  - Developed the **Python programming** and **Introduction to Machine Learning** syllabus for the national training program.
-  - Assisted in live instruction, student evaluation, and workshop coordination.
-  - Supported mentoring activities for beginner participants transitioning into applied data science.

 ## Teaching Philosophy